Here’s how content automation recreates old work so it stays relevant to both customers and search engines.

-A procedure for analyzing content on a regular basis for accuracy, relevance, and the need for new information should be integrated into the content-production process.
+Integrate a procedure for analyzing content on a regular basis for accuracy, relevance, and the need for new information.
 The task must be carried out by reviewers who possess fact-checking skills and are knowledgeable regarding the content’s subject matter.

 3. Localize the content

-To maximize the updated content’s impact across all markets, it must be localized to suit each market’s language and culture.
+To maximize the fresh content’s impact across all markets, localize it to suit each market’s language and culture.

 Considering the vast quantity of content contained within today’s websites—especially product-packed e-commerce sites—this can be a monumental task.
 Thankfully, you don’t have to do it manually.
 There’s an automated solution at hand.

 The latest advances in artificial intelligence (AI), such as natural language processing (NLP), have made it possible for content to be ‘read’ by automated systems.
 These same systems can be trained to identify elements of the text that require updating and implement the changes without disrupting the written quality of the text.

 Any changes made to the content can then trigger automated localization, where corresponding updates are made in each international market’s language, according to its various legal and cultural requirements.

 As soon as all changes are approved, the updated copy is automatically inserted into the website infrastructure.